Distributional Transform Based Information Reconciliation: DTE Sub-channels Capacities

 \section{DTE Sub-channels Capacities}

-Given that Alice and Bob can use the DTE to extract binary sequences from the continuous valued raw keys and those binary sequences can behave as a BSC or BIAWGN depending on whether the DTE is performed only on $X$, $Y$ or both, it is necessary to estimate those BIAWGN and the BSC's sub-channels capacities.
-This will allow to obtain an upper bound to reconciliation efficiency.
-For the BSC's, the transition probabilities $p_i = \opn{Pr}\qty{\mathcal{D}_i(X) \neq \mathcal{D}_i(Y)}$ must be obtained, which is the approach in \cite{araujo2018}.
-The BIAWGN capacities are more involved and requires estimating $I(\mathcal{D}_i(X);Y)$ for DR and $I(\mathcal{D}_i(Y);X)$ for RR.
+Given that Alice and Bob can use the DTE to extract binary sequences from the continuous valued raw keys and those binary sequences can behave as a BSC or BIAWGN depending on whether the DTE is performed only on $X$, $Y$ or both, it is necessary to estimate those BIAWGN and the BSC's subchannel capacities.
+This will allow one to obtain an upper bound to reconciliation efficiency.
+For BSC's, the transition probabilities $p_i = \opn{Pr}\qty{\mathcal{D}_i(X) \neq \mathcal{D}_i(Y)}$ must be obtained, which is the approach in \cite{araujo2018}.
+The BIAWGN capacities are more involved and require estimating $I(\mathcal{D}_i(X);Y)$ for DR and $I(\mathcal{D}_i(Y);X)$ for RR.

-In the following, it is described the induced AWGN channel connecting the classical random variables $X$ of Alice's modulation and $Y$ of Bob's measurement outputs, whose noise appears as a function of the quantum channel parameters.
-The expressions for the reconciliation efficiency are also given to both direct and reverse reconciliation.
+In the following, the induced AWGN channel connecting the classical random variables $X$ of Alice's modulation and $Y$ of Bob's measurement outputs, whose noise appears as a function of the quantum channel parameters.
+Expressions for reconciliation efficiency are also given for both direct and reverse reconciliation.